openSUSE/news-o-o/_posts/2008-06-17-sneak-peeks-at-opensuse-110-kde-with-stephan-binner.markdown

 **KDE 4.1**

 As we've already discussed, KDE 4.0 is still maturing and may lack features that experienced KDE users expect.
 However, KDE 4.1 will be much better in these respects and is expected to be released in late July.
-Shortly after the 4.1 release announcement, it will be available from the openSUSE Build Service repositories, enabling users to update via 1-click-install â€” albeit not officially supported.
+Shortly after the 4.1 release announcement, it will be available from the openSUSE Build Service repositories, enabling users to update via 1-click-install — albeit not officially supported.
 However, if you want to run the latest and greatest from KDE, you'll be able to do so (and help testing as well!)

 The next openSUSE release, openSUSE 11.1, should be out in December of this year and include a thoroughly tested and well-integrated KDE 4.1.x right out of the box.